 The setup process guides you through setting up notifications.
 You can set up notifications to alert you when your Band is fully charged and ready.

-The next step in the setup process is to remove the band from the charger and choose a wrist that you will be wearing it on.
+The next step in the setup process is to remove the charger’s band and choose which wrist you want to wear.

-When wearing the band, make sure that the button faces you, and its a snug fit on your wrist.
+Make sure that the button faces you and that it’s a snug fit on your wrist!

 If you do not see the heart rate data, you are not set up correctly and should restart the process.

 Amazon Halo Fitness tracker, beyond the basics

 Now that you have set up and started using the Halo tracker from Amazon let’s look at some of the features.

 Plus, we’ll go over some of Halo’s additional settings that you might find useful in your own fitness and wellness journey.

 The Amazon Halo app has four major self-explanatory tabs:

 - The main Activity dashboard is the first tab called Data (graph icon)